| |

 Then twist the florist wire tightly to hold the vultures.

-I also purchased some pink spider lights from the Dollar Tree, and dark grey creepy cloth.
-I finished the bottom with dollar store plastic rats I have had for yearssss.
+I also purchased some pink spider lights from Dollar Tree and dark grey creepy cloth.
+I finished the bottom with dollar store plastic rats I have had for several years.
 I really wanted a toad so I could add a help me sign, but had no luck.
-Theres always next year I guess.
+There is always next year I guess.

 The base of pool noodle halloween candles, with purple glitter candle drips, flameless candles, a rat and vulture.

-Carefully shove each candle down inside the opening of your pool noodle.
-You want the candles to inside the pool noodle far enough to hold it in place and still show.
+Carefully shove each tea light candle down inside the opening of your pool noodle.
+You want the candles to be inside the pool noodle far enough to hold it in place yet still show.
 I found two of mine were harder to fit in.
 I used some pliers to crush the pool noodle a bit and it worked.

 Creepy Halloween pool noodle candles sitting outside.
 The candles are black with purple glitter wax drips, flameless candles a vulture, and two rats.
 One rat is climbing up the candles.